Historic Tours To Take This Holiday Season

 1901

 President Theodore Roosevelt took the oath of office in Buffalo at the Wilcox Mansion.
 For the last 40+ years, the Theodore Roosevelt Inaugural National Historic Site has decorated the mansion as it would have appeared in that Victorian era.
-Take one of the regularly offered tours to see the home decked out for the holidays during the site’s Home for the Holidays event.
+Take one of the regularly offered tours to see the home decked out for the holidays during the site’s Home for the Holidays event (various Dec.
+1-Dec.
+30).
 Led by various gardening associations from around the community, the decorations will focus on natural evergreens and Victorian-era details.
-The decor is visible on all regularly scheduled tours and costs $15 for admission.

 1907

 Buffalo’s boom of magnificent American architecture was in full swing with the completion of Frank Lloyd Wright’s Martin House Complex.
-Stop by the meticulously restored Martin House and Barton House to see the Tree of Light on in the plaza adjacent to the house.
-Enjoy holiday treats, and explore the house which will be open for walk-throughs.
+Stop by the meticulously restored Martin House and Barton House to see the Tree of Light (Dec.
+2) on in the plaza adjacent to the house.
+Enjoy holiday treats, caroling and explore the house which will be open for walk-throughs.
 Plus, the Museum Store will be fully stocked for holiday shopping.

 Brian Hayden headshot